LaunchCoderGirlSTL/Data-Science-Assignments/README.md

     - Your notebook should address each of the following:
         - Data issues: missing values, duplicate values, outliers
         - Data cleaning solutions: imputation/estimation, dropping entries -- justify your choices!
-        - Describe the realtionship of features to your target.
+        - Describe the realtionship of features to your target (should include at least a few plots).
         - Feature engineering (transformation, normalization, createing new combinations of features, etc), if you think this is necessary.
 Describe your rationale.

 # Week 23
 ## Mini-Project: Homework due Wednesday, December 18 @ 6pm
 * Post the link to your GitHub repo for Mini-Project part II: Modeling
     - Your modeling notebook should include each of the following:
-        - (Feature engineering, if not captured in the EDA notebook)
+        - (Feature engineering, if not captured in the EDA notebook.
+Sometimes it is easier or makes more sense to do feature engineering in the same notebook as your model.)
         - Splitting data into train/test sets
         - Build (at least one) model
         - Predict test set using model(s)